cda-tum/mqt-qmap/README.md

 - `triangle`: add gates to a layer, as long as no more than three qubits are involved.
 (Note that this strategy only works if the architecture's coupling map contains a triangle, e.g. IBM QX4)

 ### System Requirements
-Building (and running) is continuously tested under Linux and MacOS using the [latest available system versions for GitHub Actions](https://github.com/actions/virtual-environments).
+Building (and running) is continuously tested under Linux, MacOS, and Windows using the [latest available system versions for GitHub Actions](https://github.com/actions/virtual-environments).
 However, the implementation should be compatible with any current C++ compiler supporting C++14 and a minimum CMake version of 3.10.

 `boost/program_options >= 1.50` is required for building the the commandline applications of the mapping tool.